 6 Summary, conclusions and future work

 Microsimulation models present the latest generation of integrated land use and transportation models and are well suited to analyze the complex interaction of transportation and land use.
 New data sources that appear with the increased digitization of human activity present opportunities to look at urban processes at unprecedented spatial and temporal scale, and thus possess a lot of value for design and validation of integrated urban models and for longitudinal studies concerned with evolution of urban form.
-Introduction of POLARIS electronic land registration system by the Province of Ontario in 1985 lead to the creation of an extensive dataset of real estate transactions by Teranet Enterprises Inc.
+Introduction of the POLARIS electronic land registration system by the Province of Ontario in 1985 led to the creation of an extensive dataset of real estate transactions by Teranet Enterprises Inc.

-However, despite having very high spatial and temporal resolution, available version of Teranet’s dataset suffered from severe lack of features describing each individual transaction.
+However, despite having very high spatial and temporal resolution, the available version of Teranet’s dataset suffered from severe lack of features describing each individual transaction.

 One of the major attributes missing from Teranet data was the type of property being transacted, or land use information for the parcel where a transaction is recorded.
 Along with selected Census and TTS variables, detailed parcel-level land use from the Department of Geography and DMTI land use data have been spatially joined to each Teranet record.
-However, since both of these data sources have their limitations, detailed land use data from Department of Geography has been used to train an algorithm capable of classifying land use based on the housing market dynamics; this way, land use information can be made available for each Teranet record for the full timespan covered by the Longitudinal Housing Market Research conducted by UTTRI.
+However, since both of these data sources have their limitations, detailed land use data from the University of Toronto Department of Geography has been used to train an algorithm capable of classifying land use based on the housing market dynamics; this way, land use information can be made available for each Teranet record for the full timespan covered by the Longitudinal Housing Market Research conducted by UTTRI.

 To augment Teranet’s dataset, new variables were engineered from its native attributes to capture the housing market dynamics at the parcel level.
 To augment Teranet data with demographic and transport information, the new Teranet features were spatially and temporally joined with Census and TTS variables recorded at the level of a Dissemination Area and TAZ zone, respectively.
 Finally, the augmented Teranet dataset has been tested with machine learning algorithms, attempting to classify land use for each Teranet record within the span of Census / TTS variables, thus recognizing land use changes with time.